yiit/ENFi32_10012026/docs/source/Hardware/Hardware.rst

 .. image:: Device_I2CInterfaceSelection3.png

-And an example for when 3 I2C Interfaces are available (compile-time option!) and configured.
+And an example for when 3 I2C Busses are available (compile-time option!) and configured.

 ---------------
 I2C Multiplexer